Contracted

 For example, with reference to PFW the Financial Services

-formally the Personal Investment Authority (PIA) has identified
+Authority (FSA) has identified

 two bases for the calculation of a critical yield as;